 Search through entries

-As briefly mentioned earlier, you can search through data within your notebook.
-With the search tool, you can look for contents within your entries.
-This refers to words and numbers used in your entries.
-By being able to search for entry content, you can save all that time otherwise spent leafing through endless paper notes!
+As mentioned before, you can search the data in your notebook.
+With the search tool you can search for content within your entries.
+This refers to the words and numbers used in your entries.
+By being able to search for entry content, you can save yourself the time that you would otherwise spend leafing through endless paper notes!

 Use Advanced Search

-Making it easier to find the data and entries you seek, labfolder’s unique
+To make it much easier to find the data and entries you seek, Labfolder offers a unique

-Advanced Search is an important feature in your electronic lab notebook.
+Advanced Search feature, an important part of your electronic lab notebook.
 You can search for entries based on anything from a custom date, to a certain DE group, or even tags added to entries.
 It improves the ease of use of your ELN so that you can find what you’re looking for.